KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_gltf2.rst

 - **Opaque** - Alpha values are ignored (the default).
 - **Alpha Blend** - Lower alpha values cause blending with background objects.
 - **Alpha Clip** - Alpha values below the ``Clip Threshold`` setting will cause portions of the material to not be rendered at all.
 Everything else is rendered as opaque.

 .. note::

-   Be careful using materials with blend mode: **Alpha Blend**.
-Some real-time rendering engines may show artifacts if multiple blended polygons overlap.
+   Be aware that transparency (or **Alpha Blend** mode) is complex for real-time engines to render, and may behave in unexpected ways after export.
+Where possible, use **Alpha Clip** mode instead, or place **Opaque** polygons behind only a single layer of **Alpha Blend** polygons.

 Putting it All Together
 ^^^^^^^^^^^^^^^^^^^^^^^